Understanding Incremental Borrowing Rate

 5. The Term of the Lease

 Depending on the cycle of the economy and the general shape of the interest-rate curve, the discount rate is expected to differ based on the term.
-The entity should consider this in the determination of the IBR in order to reflect the risk profiles of leases appropriately.
+The entity should consider this in the determination of the Incremental Borrowing Rate in order to reflect the risk profiles of leases appropriately.
 In other words, a lease with one year remaining should have a different IBR than a lease with ten years remaining because the risks are different.

 6. Reassessment of the Discount Rate